GCC DOA and TOA

 , this parameter is applied to each antenna array.

-For URA, the antenna array elements are indexed from top to bottom of the leftmost column and then proceed to the next columns from left to right.
-The figure shows an antenna array for which the Array size parameter is set to [3,2]
+For URA, the antenna array elements are indexed from top to bottom in the leftmost column, and then move to the next columns from left to right.
+The figure shows an antenna array for which the Array size parameter has the value [3,2]

 , that is, it has three rows and two columns.